TheRemjx01/salesforce-ngJS-boilerplate/README.md

 ### Step by Step
 #### From `Salesforce`
-1. Step by step from branch `master`
+1. Step by step from branch [basic](https://github.com/TheRemjx01/salesforce-ngJS-boilerplate/tree/basic "Basic Example")
 2. Create your Salesforce Site to your Visualforce page, i.e `SPA_HomePage`.
 Example site name: `https://angular-boilerplate-developer-edition.ap5.force.com/dev`
 #### Client site
-1. Step by step from branch `master`
+1. Step by step from branch [basic](https://github.com/TheRemjx01/salesforce-ngJS-boilerplate/tree/basic "Basic Example")
 2. Update your `base` tag configuration in head using dynamic append element(In `app.js` after comment: `// CONFIG FOR UI ROUTER BASE HREF`).
 3. Create your `app.routes.js` that contains all `ui-router` state.
 4. Register all routes to your app in `app.js`